LuisCusihuaman/relevo-static-poc/docs/UX_APP.md

 These are features accessible from multiple points within the application.

-- **`CommandPalette` / `search` (🔵🟡)**: A high-efficiency search tool for quick navigation and actions.
-It fetches a comprehensive list of patients and navigation links (🔵) and performs filtering on the client-side (🟡) for a responsive experience.
+- **`CommandPalette` / `search` (🔵🟡)**: A highly efficient search tool that operates in two modes:
+    - **Patient Search (Server 🔵):** Allows users to search the entire database for patients and action items.
+It uses the `GET /search` endpoint and relies on Oracle Text indexes to return fast and relevant results.
 - **`Notifications` (🔴)**: An inbox for real-time alerts, such as new lab results or urgent messages, pushed to the user from a central service.

 ### Feature Interconnection Matrix